Sumas Mountain Farms. Organic Grass-Fed Beef.

 • tenderloin (again, from the "loin")

-• pork chops (again, from the "loin" or further back, the "sirloin")
+• pork chops (again, usually from the "loin")

 • ribs (the baby back ribs are from the "loin", whereas the spare ribs are down toward the "side")